 More pills resulted in a year long decline when I went from being a go-getting, fit, globe trotting career woman and mum to wandering around in a dirty old dressing gown, unable to leave the house, chain smoking and dribbling.
 It was luck I got better.
 I was taken to a different hospital that took me off all the medication and within weeks of agonising cold turkey, I recovered fully.
 Within weeks I was back at work and training for a half marathon.
 We discovered I had got off lightly as I found there are many around the world whose lives have been permanently stolen by antidepressants.

-In September 2015, two years after I got better, me and my children Lily and Oscar, who are now 13 and 14, decided we would publicise our story to stop this happening to others.
-We appeared in the Daily Mail, we began making a film, and I wrote a book (See below)
+In September 2015, two years after I got better, me and my children Lily and Oscar, who are now 14 and 15 decided we would publicise our story to stop this happening to others.

 The book has been endorsed by leading academic and world expert on antidepressants Professor David Healy: